jateen67/open-course/plan.md

 ## Persist the data

-now that the json has been validated, change the code to make the data go to the database instead of a json file. if the class already exists in the table, update the existing entry. otherwise, add the class as a new record
+now that the json has been validated, change the code to make the data go to the database instead of a json file. if the class already exists in the collection, update the existing entry. otherwise, add the class as a new record

 ## Update the website

-add the ability to enter in a name/email/phone number/class and have it added to the users table in the database. then update the scraping code to make it such that as soon as a new user signs up for notifications, begin the scraping process immediately for them. if the class they are interested in already exists in the db, simply add the user as a foreign key to the existing class record
+add the ability to enter in a name/email/phone number/class and have it added to the users collection in the database. then update the scraping code to make it such that as soon as a new user signs up for notifications, begin the scraping process immediately for them. if the class they are interested in already exists in the db, simply add the user as a foreign key to the existing class record

 ## Update what happens when a class opens up

-if a certain class becomes open, notify all users who signed up for notifications to that class (e.g. as soon as the "Status" column in the database table becomes "Open", notify all users in the "FK_Users" column)
+if a certain class becomes open, notify all users who signed up for notifications to that class (e.g. as soon as the "Status" column in the database collection becomes "Open", notify all users in the "FK_Users" column)

 for the time being, displaying a simple "User 1, 43, 79 notified!" in the console will suffice